neuecc/ZeroFormatter/README.md

 #endif
 ```

-`INCLUDE_ONLY_CODE_GENERATION` is special symbol of zfc, include generator target but does not includes compile.
+`INCLUDE_ONLY_CODE_GENERATION` is special symbol of zfc, include generator target but does not include compile.

-If you encount `InvalidOperationException` such as
+If you encounter `InvalidOperationException` such as

 ```
 InvalidOperationException: Type is not supported, please register Vector3[]
 ```

-It means not generated/registed type.
+It means not generated/registered type.
 Especially collections are not automatically registered if they are not included in the property.
 You can register manually such as `Formatter.RegisterArray<UnityEngine.Vector3>()` or create hint type for zfc.

 ```csharp
 using ZeroFormatter;